debasmita-econ/debasmita-econ.github.io/index.md

 **Research Field:** Labor Economics, Public Economics and Applied Microeconomics
 <!-- My main areas of research are in Labor Economics, Public Economics and Applied Microeconomics. -->

-My research combines data, theory, econometrics and computer programming to study mechanisms behind hosehold decision making and assess alternative policies.
+My research combines data, theory, econometrics and computer programming to study mechanisms behind household decision making and assess alternative policies.
 Methodologically, I conduct economic analyses using tools from applied econometrics, numerical computational methods, quasi-experimental and causal inference methods.

 I am on the job market in the 2021-2022 season.